The ridged curl of a dry hibiscus leaf

 The time etched ripples of a Yosemite rock face

-They all amaze, fascinate, and inspire me.
+They amaze, fascinate, and inspire me.
 Lines and shapes in nature flow gracefully while maintaining a feeling of tension.
 Forms and surfaces are unified.
 In porcelain, I am trying to catch the delicacy as well as the strength of nature’s details.
+Those small details do not shout but still deserve our attention.
 Like the walls of a shell or the petals of a flower, translucent porcelain forms come to life in the sunlight.
 I am not trying to recreate nature but only capture a feeling, hoping to stimulate those who see my work to stop for a moment and observe the richness of the world around them.